Skip to main content

 Wedding sparklers at Trinity Buoy Wharf wedding

-Trinity Buoy Wharf Wedding sparklers shot with bride and groom and O2 in background 1
+Trinity Buoy Wharf wedding sparklers with bride and groom kiss two

 When we returned to Trinity Buoy Wharf for the wedding reception nightfall had come, but there was still 15 to 20 minutes time built in for ourselves and the couple to do some images at the very top of the lighthouse, which as every time I’ve been there before, I loved!